Best Things To See And Do In Paris In March

 Yves Saint Laurent Museum

-On the other hand, if you can't get tickets to see the Paris Fashion Week shows but you want to soak up Parisian fashion, don't hesitate to book tickets to the Yves Saint Laurent Museum.
+On the other hand, if you can't get tickets to see the Paris Fashion Week shows but still want to soak up Parisian fashion, don't hesitate to book tickets to the Yves Saint Laurent Museum:

 The Yves Saint Laurent Museum is an exhibition where you can see the atelier and fashion collections that the great French haute couture designer worked on.